CurryFriedRice/CodingDojo/Notes/MERN/JSNotes.md

 Targets the index of the array split via commas

+Spread operator
 //Take all the values of the object and output the copy const objectCopy = {...object}

 const [...value2] = array1;

+JSON.stringify(Object)
+- Turn an object into a JSON String Object so you can print it out.